How to Prove My Income

 If you’re self-employed, your CPA may need to supply a letter confirming your business and income.

 Lenders also want to see some consistent history of your earnings.
 That could mean two years of consistent W-2 statements and tax returns for the same position, but it doesn’t have to.
 You could also show a positive career trajectory that’s resulted in a steady current income that meets the lender’s requirements.
 On the other hand, a declining or volatile income history looks risky to lenders.

 The Taxable Income Requirement

-One catch that might trip you up: Not all money you make can be counted as income on a mortgage application.
-Lenders focus on taxable income, which can trip up both salaried workers who claim expenses, as well as self-employed business owners.
+Not all money you make can be counted as income on a mortgage application.
+Lenders focus on taxable income, which may be an issue for both salaried workers who claim expenses, as well as self-employed business owners.

-For example, if you’re a busy junior exec, you might have expensed unreimbursed travel, mileage, parking, or other business expenses on IRS Form 2106.
-This earns you a nice tax write-off, but reduces the income that can be included on your mortgage app by the same amount.
+For example, if you’re an executive, you might have expensed unreimbursed travel, mileage, parking, or other business expenses on IRS Form 2106.
+This earns you a tax deduction, but reduces the income that can be included on your mortgage app by the same amount.